-The best dog food is one that contains a little big of everything that your dog needs for his health.
-In large terms, these are meat, vegetables, grains and fruits.
+The best dog food is one that contains a little bit of everything that your dog needs for his health.
+In broad terms, these are meat, vegetables, grains, and fruits.

-- Check for real meats: While dogs do need fruits and grains, etc, one of the most important things to consider when buying the best dry dog food is the actual meat itself.
+- Check for real meats: While dogs do need fruits and grains, etc., one of the most important things to consider when buying the best dry dog food is the actual meat itself.
 Is it real meat, or is it just byproducts?
 Is there real rabbit or real chicken meat included in the list of the ingredients?
-Fats are certainly great, but there should also be real protein in the food itself.
-The higher the protein, the better, just don’t skimp on the veggie content in order to get it — remember, dogs need a balanced diet, too.
+Fats are undoubtedly essential, but there should also be real protein in the food itself.
+The higher the protein, the better, don’t skimp on the veggie content to get it — remember, dogs need a balanced diet, too.

-- Byproducts are not necessarily evil: Despite what has been listed above about the quality of the ingredients and the actual amount of real meat itself, it’s important to remember that animal byproducts aren’t bad.
-In fact, animal byproducts are definitely something to look for when you are looking at the things to consider when buying the best dry dog food.
+- Byproducts are not necessarily evil: Despite what has been listed above about the quality of the ingredients and the actual amount of real meat itself, it’s important to remember that animal byproducts aren’t harmful.
+Animal byproducts are something to look for when you are looking at the things to consider when buying the best dry dog food.
 They still have the benefits of the protein in its raw state.
 It’s just that the byproduct shouldn’t be the only source of protein.
-Just additional to the protein already in the food in raw form.
+They are just adding to the protein already in the food in natural form.

 - Avoid artificial colors: Just like there are good things, there are also things to avoid when buying dry dog food.
-One of those things are artificial colors.
+One of those things is artificial colors.
 Specifically, food that is multi-colored pieces just for our benefits.
-Dogs don’t gain any kind of nutritional value (no do they care), and it is an additive that can easily be omitted from the ingredients list.
+Dogs don’t gain any nutritional value (no do they care), and it is an additive that can easily be omitted from the ingredients list.

 Look for certifications

-When shopping in the store or online, you can also use certifications to help steer you away from a certain brand, or guide you towards another one.
+When shopping in the store or online, you can also use certifications to help steer you away from a particular brand or guide you towards another one.
 There are some that say “vet approved”, but those aren’t what we’re talking about.

 Specifically, you can look for brands or specific food bags that have been approved by The Association of American Feed Control Officials (AAFCO).
 When it comes to pet food, these are the top tier professionals that pour hours of research and testing into each bag of food and each brand, to make sure that it is the best that it can be.

 The not-so-fun part, when you are following the steps in this best dry dog food buying guide, is that you aren’t going to be able to go with the cheapest option, necessarily.
-Yes, dogs are expensive in a lot of ways, but doesn’t mean that you can skimp on their nutrition to “make up” for it.
+Yes, dogs are expensive in a lot of ways but don’t mean that you can skimp on their nutrition to “make up” for it.
 Just think of it as eating junk food every single meal.
-Sure, ti takes great, but your dog’s health will suffer for it.
-Are the savings that you keep in your bank account really going to be worth it long term?
+Sure, it takes great, but your dog’s health will suffer for it.
+Are the savings that you keep in your bank account going to be worth it long term?

 When in doubt, check with a vet

-Treat your dog right by choosing the right, quality-made dry dog food for him, Not only will it taste great, it’ll keep him healthy and happy.
-That is the goal after all, right?
+Treat your dog right by choosing the right, quality-made dry dog food for him.
+Not only will it taste great, but it’ll also keep him healthy and happy.
+That is the goal, after all.